 Antibiotic stewardship in farm animal practice

-There will be no upper limit on the number of vets within a practice who can become Farm Vet Champions, and veterinary professionals will be able to carry this status with them if they move between practices.
+There is no upper limit on the number of vets within a practice who can become Farm Vet Champions, and veterinary professionals will be able to carry this status with them if they move between practices.
 The first phase of the project is funded by the Veterinary Medicines Directorate (VMD) and is supported by a range of veterinary associations.

 Click here to listen to Fiona Lovatt, Clinical Lead, talk about the project on BBC Farming Today.